 Outside areas and boundaries Visually inspected.
-The block has shared garden areas to the rear.
-The garden areas are surfaced in grass, paving and planting.
-The boundaries are formed in brick walls and stone walls.
-Callings V Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard.
+The property has garden grounds to the front and rear.
+The front garden is surfaced in paving and chip stones being bound by low height stone walls.
+The rear garden is primarily paved and bound by timber fencing.
+Ceilings Visually inspected from floor level.
+The ceilings are of lath/plaster construction.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plasterboard construction.
+The internal walls and partitions are of lath/plaster, plaster on the hard and plasterboard construction.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-Sub Floor: No sub floor access was available.
+Floor:- The floors are formed with suspended timber joists being overlaid with timber tongue and grooved boarding.
+Sub-Floor:- No sub-floor inspection was possible.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of timber panel style.
-The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops and integrated appliances.
-A stainless steel sink unit and side drainer is fitted within the kitchen.
+The internal doors consist of timber panel and timber/glazed units being fitted with moulded facings and surrounds.
+The kitchen is fitted with a range of base and wall units having compatible worktops and integrated appliances.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The original fireplace openings within the property have been blocked and vented.
+The original fireplace openings within the property have been blocked.